apache/stanbol/fise/stores/jcrstore/README.txt

 How to deploy
 =============

-You need to have the following bundles deployed in your OSGi runtim.
+You need to have the following bundles deployed in your OSGi runtime.

 In the future they will be put in the pom.xml, but ATM this is not working, yet:

 These bundles are also available at http://dl.dropbox.com/u/2022914/fise_jcrstore_bundles.zip (for your convenience)